dfernandez79/barman/README.md

 var TemplateBased = {
   template: barman.required,
   renderTemplate: function () {
-      // omited for brevity, see the example on jsfiddle },
+      // omitted for brevity, see the example on jsfiddle },
   createElement: function () {
       return $(this.renderTemplate());